rovle/models-playing-tetris/README.md

 (Supported for `gpt-4-vision-preview` and `gemini-pro-vision`.)

 If you want to add an `(image, response)` pair as an example for few-shot prompting you should put the image into `assets/images` and add a dictionary entry to `examples.json`.
 Our current examples are optimized for being parsed as JSONs and added to the text in that way.
-See `examples.json` and `generate_response` methods for the appropriate model in `model_controller/models.py`.
+See `examples.json` and `generate_response` method for the appropriate model in `model_controller/models.py`.

+### The Tetris game

+The implementation of Tetris used was originally made by [zeroize318](https://github.com/zeroize318) and it can be found here [here](https://github.com/zeroize318/tetris_ai).